osmandolu/osmandolu-master/README.md

 - I prefer using Python for Data Science.

-- I am also very good at academic data analytics tools such as R, SPSS, STATA.
+- I am also very good at academic data analytics tools such as SPSS, STATA, SQL, and Tableau.

 - 💬 Ask me about anything that you want to learn